clemsos/community/README.md

 ### Change.org Petition

+- [ ] Get over 45,000 followers, then share goal to 50K!
+VERY CLOSE ONLY 37 AWAY!
 - [ ] Get over 50,000 followers, then tweet it.
 - [ ] Set the next goal